Mohamad-Oussayli/EmpathAI/README.md

 # 🧠 EmpathAI: A RAG-Powered Therapy Companion

 EmpathAI is a local Retrieval-Augmented Generation (RAG) chatbot that simulates a compassionate therapy assistant.
-It uses psychological guides (CBT techniques) and your past emotional entries to offer supportive, emotionally intelligent responses — all without uploading your data to the cloud.
+It uses psychological guides (Cognitive Behavioral Therapy [CBT] techniques) and your past emotional entries to offer supportive, emotionally intelligent responses, all without uploading your data to the cloud.

 > 💬 “How you feel matters.
 EmpathAI helps you put it into words.”